spectre-app/www/content/policy/privacy.md

 ### <i class="fa-duotone fa-car-crash fa-fw"></i> Crash Monitoring

-*Crash monitoring is disabled by default.
-It is enabled only if the user turns on Diagnostics.*
+> *Crash monitoring is fully anonymous and turned off, unless Diagnostics is enabled by you.*

 It is important to us that your experience using the app is as flawless as possible.
 To that end, Spectre was designed with the ability to take action should